-- Figure 5a shows the temporal evolution of the SPEI1 computed for the MLSHD during 1980-2017.
-Drought conditions are observed in periods such as 1989-1992, 2004-2007, and 2015-2017, in agreement with results obtained by other authors for the NWIP through different indices (e.g. Garcia-Herrera, 2007; Andrade and Pereira, 2015; Spinioni et al., 2016; Ojeda et al., 2019).
-At this time scale, the negative values of the SPEI were primarily related to meteorological drought, which was unable to diagnose the agricultural, hydrological, and socioeconomic types of drought that are typically associated with the SPEI at greater temporal scales (WMO, 2012).
-However, meteorological droughts can be perceived as the initial cause of further types of droughts, since these are triggered in this case by the deficit of precipitation combined with high temperatures and significant Eto.
-The identification of meteorological drought episodes affecting the IP has been a topic of research during recent years (e.g. Lana et al., 2006; Lorenzo-La Cruz et al., 2013; Páscoa et al., 2017; González-Hidalgo et al., 2018).
-As a drought episode - 375 was identified by the black dashed line in Figure 5a.
-The onset, termination, and duration of these episodes are shown in Figure 5b.
+Figure 5a shows the temporal evolution of the SPEI1 computed for the MLSHD during 1980-2017.
+Drought conditions are observed in periods such as 1989-1992, 2004-2007, and 2015-2017, in agreement with results obtained by other authors for the NWIP through different indices (e.g. García-Herrera et al., 2007; Andrade and Belo-Pereira, 2015; Spinioni et al., 2016; Ojeda et al., 2019).
+At this timescale, the negative values of the SPEI were primarily related to meteorological drought, which was unable to diagnose the agricultural, hydrological, and socioeconomic types of drought that are typically associated with the SPEI at greater temporal scales (WMO, 2012).
+However, meteorological droughts can be perceived as the initial cause of further types of droughts, since these are triggered in this case by the deficit of precipitation combined with high temperatures and significant Et0 values.
+The identification of meteorological drought episodes affecting the IP has been a topic of research during recent years (e.g. Lana et al., 2006; Lorenzo-Lacruz et al., 2013; Páscoa et al., 2017; González-Hidalgo et al., 2018).
+A drought episode was considered to occur every time the SPEI1 was continuously negative and reached the value of -0.84 or less; this threshold was identified by the black dashed line in Fig. 5a.
+The onset, termination, and duration of these episodes are shown in Fig. 5b.